Washington, DC Legal Malpractice Lawyer

 I Don’t Think My Lawyer is Acting in My Best Interests.
 Can I Fire Them?

 Yes.
-You have the right to fire an attorney any time during the representation.
+You have the right to fire an attorney at any time during the representation.
 You are also allowed to see what your lawyer was doing while working on your case.
-After firing your attorney, you may request your files in order for a new attorney to review the case.
+After firing your attorney, you may request your files for a new attorney to review the case.

 I Can’t Get in Touch With My Attorney.
 Is This Malpractice?

-Attorneys must keep their clients informed about what is going on with their cases.
-If it seems like the attorney has stopped taking your calls or working on the case, this can be legal malpractice.
+Attorneys must keep their clients informed about the status of their cases.
+If it appears that the attorney has stopped returning your calls or is no longer working on the case, this may constitute a form of legal malpractice.

 Can My Attorney Accept a Settlement Offer Without Consulting Me?

 If your lawyer accepts a settlement offer without first obtaining your consent, it is considered a breach of fiduciary duty.
-The attorney is required to inform of all settlement offers and only you can agree before a settlement is reached.
+The attorney is required to inform you of all settlement offers, and only you can agree before a settlement is reached.

 How Long Do I Have to Bring a Legal Malpractice Claim?

 The statute of limitations for legal malpractice in Washington, DC, and in Maryland is three years.
-In Virginia, the time limit is two years.
+In Virginia, the statute of limitations is two years.

 Can a Lawyer Represent Opposing Parties?

-The simple answer is no, a lawyer cannot represent two clients that have opposing interests.
-In addition, a lawyer cannot represent a client if another attorney in the same law firm is representing the opposite party.
+The simple answer is no, a lawyer cannot represent two clients who have opposing interests.
+Additionally, a lawyer cannot represent a client if another attorney in the same law firm is representing the opposing party.

 Schedule a Free Consultation